The Grand Hotel on Mackinac Island, MI

 Each of the Grand Hotel's 385 rooms are uniquely decorated.

 With the immense popularity of the Grand Hotel, it can sometimes be difficult to get a room, but no worry.
-With a Grand Hotel Grand Luncheon Buffet and Self-Guided Tour, you'll be able to experience all of the sights and elegance of this historical lodging.
-So, whether or not you can actually find an opening at the Grand Hotel, you'll be able to experience this historic lodging whenever you're on Mackinac Island.
+With a Grand Hotel Grand Luncheon Buffet and Self-Guided Tour, you'll be able to experience all of the sights in Mackinac Island and elegance of this historical lodging.
+So, whether or not you can actually find an opening at the Grand Hotel, you'll be able to experience this historic Mackinac Island lodging whenever you're on vacation on Mackinac Island.